Intellectual Property & Technology

 Our clients include independent inventors, Internet and biotech start-ups, established brick-and-mortar businesses and universities.

 The IPT Group not only prosecutes patent applications; we also assist clients in protecting existing patent rights, and in developing and implementing intellectual property protection plans.
-Our attorneys regularly issue validity, infringement, right-to-use, and patentability opinions.
+Our patent attorneys regularly issue validity, infringement, right-to-use, and patentability opinions.
 They also negotiate licenses and technology transfer agreements, and manage and conduct litigation to protect and enforce the patent rights.

 Main Contacts